F0lak/dm_open_ref/ref/verb/set/category.md

 +   set category = \"Category\"
 <!-- -->
 **Args:**
-+   Category+ A text string for the category.
++   Category: A text string for the category.

 Verbs in the same category are visually grouped together in the